[?] Subscribe To This Site

 How does H1N1 differ from seasonal flu?

-The H1N1 flu virus differs from the seasonal common flu, in its main viral
+The H1N1 flu virus differs from the seasonal common flu, in its main viral composition.
+This is what makes each and every strain unique.

-What are the Swine Flu Symptoms?
+What Were Swine Flu Symptoms Like?

 • Runny nose